CSC1-1101-TTh9-S21/ps7/README.md

 This is an optional exercise for people who want to have more "fun".
 To pixellate an image, divide the image into small square, e.g., 5 pixels by 5 pixels.
 Within each 5x5 square, set every R component to the average of all the R components in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in thst square.

 ---
+## Trying other images

+You've probably noticed that the images are in a weird format: `.ppm`.
+There are all kinds of online converters that will turn your jpegs into PPM format.
+You can give those a try if you'd like to apply these filters to your own photos.

+---

 ## What to turn in
 For this problem set, you downloaded this directory from GitHub, and you modified the `ps7.py` program I provided.
 Now just zip the folder back up and submit it to Canvas.